oli-caon/beamng-gltf-sequence-exporter/README.md

 ## Installation

-Download this repository as a zip file and place it in the mods folder in your BeamNG.drive user folder.
-See [BeamNG's tutorial](https://documentation.beamng.com/tutorials/mods/installing-mods/#manual-installation) for more info.
+Download the `glTF_Sequence_Exporter.zip` file from the [latest release](https://github.com/oli-caon/beamng-gltf-sequence-exporter/releases) and place it in the mods folder in your BeamNG.drive user folder.
+See [BeamNG's tutorial](https://documentation.beamng.com/tutorials/mods/installing-mods/#manual-installation) for help on manually installing mods.

 In BeamNG.drive, add the "glTF Sequence Exporter" UI app via the pause menu under the "UI Apps" tab.